biggis-project/biggis-docs/docs/scenarios/environment/index.md

     shows an male individual.
 (Photo: Judy Gallagher, http://www.flickr.com/photos/52450054@N04/15675291741/, [Creative Commons Attribution 2.0 Generic](https://creativecommons.org/licenses/by/2.0/))

-One invasive species which called attention in the last years is the Drosophila suzukii, commonly named the spotted wing drosophila.
-The vinegar fly was widely observed in parts of Japan,Korea and China.
+The vinegar fly was widely observed in parts of Japan, Korea and China.
 From there the fly was spreaded arround the world.
 In the last 10 years they could be observed in Swisserland and in South-West Germany (Rhine Vallay).
 In other parts of the world e.g. the United States this spread has also been observed.